Moms, looking for flexible schedules? Check out these different types of flexible work arrangements you can actually do for your job.

 Conclusion

 Thankfully, there are many options you can consider.
 You can reduce your hours by working part time or job sharing with another employee.
-Work from home, whether a few days or completely.
+Work from home, whether for a few days or completely.
 Shift your schedule earlier or later, or consolidate your work hours to four days.

-You might even consider freelancing or consulting, or even starting your own business, allowing you to set your own hours.
+You might consider freelancing or consulting, or even starting your own business, allowing you to set your own hours.

 I’ve since learned that it’s not just about working or being a stay-at-home mom, but the flexibility that allows us to experience a bit of both.